KevinMarkVI/officehours/README.md

 2. Install Node.js
   https://nodejs.org/

-3. cd into the directory via terminal
+3. Open Terminal/Iterm and cd into the directory

-4. run the command "npm install"
+4. Run the command "npm install"
   (npm is bundled with node and io.js)

+5. Thats it!

-5. Example Inputs and Outputs
+Example Inputs and Outputs:

 node tutor.js David_Model 1000 1500
   Added David_Model available 10:00am to 3:00pm